ff137/aries-cloudcontroller-python/README.md

 ## Contributing

-If you would like to contribute to the framework, please read [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
-These documents will provide more information to get you started!
+If you're interested in contributing to this project, please read the [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
+These documents will provide more information to help you get started!

 ## License